ngaeninurul/shunyi_aqi_dashboard/README.md

 # SHUNYI AQI DASHBOARD✨

-This project is focused on analyzing and visualizing the Air Quality Index (AQI) data from Shunyi, China, between 2013 and 2017.
-The primary goal is to explore trends in air quality, understand seasonal patterns, and visualize the AQI categories (Good, Moderate, Unhealthy, etc.) using various plots and interactive dashboards.
+## Overview

-The analysis is visualized using Streamlit, an interactive framework that allows users to filter AQI data by date and AQI range and explore the data through charts and metrics.
+This project focuses on analyzing and visualizing the Air Quality Index (AQI) data from Shunyi, China (2013-2017).
+It explores trends, seasonal patterns, and AQI categories (Good, Moderate, Unhealthy, etc.).
+Data visualization is powered by Streamlit, enabling interactive exploration.

 ## Project Structure